Campanula

 Hardy to zone 4.

-Not one person has passed by this plant in our garden without stopping to admire its extraordinary bell-shaped cherry-red flowers, which are neatly edged in white.
-Brightened by pale, purple-spotted throats, they can extend over 3 in.
-If the timing is right, onlookers will also notice the unusual ridged buds, fastened by long, narrow green calyxes.
-The ample-sized, pendulous blooms and buds are especially striking against the backdrop of somewhat triangular, serrated green leaves.
+Not one person in our garden has passed by this plant without stopping to admire the extraordinary bell-shaped cherry-red flowers, which are neatly edged in white.
+Onlookers may also notice the unusual ridged buds and long, narrow green calyces.
+Adorned with pale, purple-spotted throats, the ample-sized, pendulous blooms can grow more than 3 in. long and are especially striking against the backdrop of somewhat triangular, serrated green leaves.

 Blooms July–mid-October